Raymond-CL/Fortran-examples/README.md

 - note that not all NR fortran 90 codes are included in the `nr/` folder
 - some of the NR codes have extra dependencies, I have excluded them
 - some fo the NR codes are not numerical algorithms, but some system validation codes, I have excluded as well.
-- the example used is similar to the 'makefile example'
+- the example used is similar to the 'makefile example'.

 Jul 2022